 Between 1953 and 2019, Connecticut declared 33 major disasters of which hurricanes and severe storms happened the most according to the Federal Emergency Management Agency (FEMA).

 1. Hurricanes and Coastal Storms

 Be sure to check out our hurricane preparedness guide to be ready in the event of a hurricane warning.
-Learn which items we recommend you store, as well as how to stay safe before, during, and after a hurricane.
+Learn which items we recommend you to store, as well as how to stay safe before, during, and after a hurricane.